okcoders/ok-coders-spring-2015/13-modeling/13-01-intro-to-modeling.md

 Notice that the "schema" is repeated for each document (or person) in the collection, that is, the names of the object properties.
 This means that different people can have different collections of properties and it is up to your application code to handle any differences.

-Because we can have nested data, relationship modeling changes radically.
+Because we can have nested data, relationship modeling can change significantly.

+Or not.
 On the one hand, relationships can be accomplished the same way it is done in SQL.
 The documents in different collections simply refer to one another by `id`.
 There is no `join` operation, however, and it will be up to application code to make multiple requests to a database to acquire related data.

-On the other hand, relationships can simply be embedded in a document.
+But on the other hand, relationships can simply be embedded in a document.
 Consider the customer and shopping cart relationship in the SQL above.
 That might look like this in a document database:

 **Customer**